 3. Other Health Benefits

-Besides controlling weight, reducing heart risks, it benefits health in other various ways.
+Besides controlling weight, reducing heart risks, it benefits health in various ways.
 A study shows that vegans are at a 15% lower risk of developing cancerous cells or dying from cancer than non-vegan.
 Similarly, there are more chances of reducing symptoms of arthritis, such as pain and morning stiffness.

-Vegans who replace meat with plant food having proteins automatically reduce the risk of poor kidney function.
+Vegans who replace meat with plant-based food having proteins automatically reduce the risk of poor kidney function.
 Also, the studies show that vegan diets reduce the risk of developing the disease Alzheimer’s.
 Keep in mind that the studies are just observational, and results may vary but not significantly.

 The vegan diet is all about replacing animal products with plant-based food such as tofu, tempeh, seitan, legumes, nuts, seeds, algae, nutritional yeast, whole grains, cereals, fermented plant foods, fruits, and vegetables.
 All these foods are further sub-categorized that you can follow under this diet.
 The vegan diet is further categorized into various types depending upon the food eaten, which we have already discussed previously.